isagoya/astro-hananiawan-m2/src/pages/md/chapt05.md

 I rewrote the letter to the Okayama Board of Education over and over again.

-To the Okayama Prefectural Board of Education
+> To the Okayama Prefectural Board of Education

-Dear Sirs,
+> Dear Sirs,

-January 20, 1961
+>

-Please excuse my rudeness in writing to you directly.
+> Please excuse my rudeness in writing to you directly.
 My name is Iha Toshio who applied to Okayama Prefectural Oku High School from Kagoshima.
+>

-    We received the acceptance letter from you today, and I myself was rejected.
+> We received the acceptance letter from you today, and I myself was rejected.
+>

-    Mr. Morimoto Kazutoshi, the principal of the Hoshizuka Branch of Oaira Junior High School, attended the exam on January 20, and he told me, “Iha's test results were not inferior to those of other students.
+> Mr. Morimoto Kazutoshi, the principal of the Hoshizuka Branch of Oaira Junior High School, attended the exam on January 20, and he told me, “Iha's test results were not inferior to those of other students.
 I cannot accept his failure this time.
+>

-     I myself am confident about the results of the test.
+> I myself am confident about the results of the test.
 I just cannot accept the failure this time.
+>

-     I heard that we contacted Oku High School directly about my rejection, but we did not receive a reply.
+> I heard that we contacted Oku High School directly about my rejection, but we did not receive a reply.
+>

-     What was the purpose for the establishment of the Niirada class of Oku High School in the first place?
+> What was the purpose for the establishment of the Niirada class of Oku High School in the first place?
+>

-     As Japanese citizens, lepers are entitled to equal educational opportunities.
+> As Japanese citizens, lepers are entitled to equal educational opportunities.
 Was it not to realize this concept of the Basic Education Law?
 Have you not used Article 75-2 of the “School Education Law” and stipulated it as Article 14-2 in the new “Leprosy Prevention Law” to realize this spirit?
 If this failure is due to the test results, I will study harder and try again next year.
+>

-   If this time's rejection is due to my physical functions, it is beyond my control, and there is nothing I can do about it.
+> If this time's rejection is due to my physical functions, it is beyond my control, and there is nothing I can do about it.
+>

-I really want to know the reason for the rejection.
+> I really want to know the reason for the rejection.
 The results will allow me to clearly choose the path I should take in the future.
 However, if the rejection was due to the physical findings, I cannot regret it enough.
 I had done everything by myself, both in junior high school and in the group life of the boys' and girls' dormitories.
 It was the same with physical education.
 For physical reasons, I could not stand up to others, but I never gave up my own participation in physical education, not even once.
+>

-If it is unjustified for me to study in the Niirada Class of Oku High School because of my physical condition, where should I go to study?
+> If it is unjustified for me to study in the Niirada Class of Oku High School because of my physical condition, where should I go to study?
+>

-Since the door of the school for lepers has been closed to me, which high school should I go to?
+> Since the door of the school for lepers has been closed to me, which high school should I go to?
+>

-Am I not the one who should go to Oku High School?
+> Am I not the one who should go to Oku High School?
+>

-Even though I am physically handicapped, I have continued to make my own way.
+> Even though I am physically handicapped, I have continued to make my own way.
 Please do not judge me just because of my physical condition.
 Please examine the circumstances of my group life in the past and decide.
+>

-Thank you very much.
+> Thank you very much.
+>

-Sincerely yours,
+> Sincerely yours,

-January 20, 1961
+> January 20, 1961

 It was almost midnight when I finished writing the letter.